jcanonav/metricas_rendimiento/README.md

 Content
 * csv-to-influxdb: From Fabio Miranda repository.
 Injector from csv files to influxdb
 * docker: Architecture for demos
+  * docker_architecture_complete: Demo docker
+  * docker_wip: Docker for change test
 * sar_measures: Utils to get measures from SAR application
+  * scripts: Scripts to generate measures from SUT
+  * examples: Example of generated CSV files